 Landing Page

 represents the page the user lands on after clicking on the link.
 It is designed for conversion and driving traffic to the website.
-One of the examples of the Landing Page is the page one lands after clicking on the ad link after performing a Google search.
+One example of the Landing Page is the page one lands after clicking on the ad link after performing a Google search.

 Login/Logout

-represents the set of actions the user needs to conduct to access the profile and leave it afterward.
+represents the user's actions to access the profile and leave it afterwards.

 My Account

-represents the feature where the user saves and stores personal info together with settings.
+represents the feature where the user saves and stores personal info and settings.

 Navigation